binxio/gcp-conf-compute-analysis/README.md

 make clean render
 ```

-or
+### Continiously Compile locally with

+to keep compiling the pdf when the input files are updated.

 ```bash
 make clean render LATEXMK_OPTIONS_EXTRA=-pvc
 ```

-### Continiously Compile locally with
+### Continiously refresh PDF

-to keep compiling the pdf when the input files are updated.

 To refresh the PDF continuous:
 ```bash